On some practical challenges of conformal prediction: Appendix

 Corresponding to Questions~(I)---(IX), we have the following Questions~(I')---(IX').

-\begin{enumerate} \item[(I')]Does monotonicity of the non-conformity measure $M$ imply (\ref{eq:property'})? \item[(II')]Does (\ref{eq:property'}) imply the monotonicity of $M$? \item[(III')]Is monotonicity of $M$ a necessary condition for $C_{\alpha}(X^n)$ to be an interval? \item[(IV')]Does the monotonicity of $M$ imply that the resulting conformal prediction region is an interval? \item[(V')]Is (\ref{eq:property'}) a necessary condition for $C_{\alpha}(X^n)$ to be an interval?
-(Note that the converse is true: (\ref{eq:property'}) implies $C_{\alpha}(X^n)$ is a one-sided interval). \item[(VI')]Is monotonicity of the plausibility function $\pl_{x^n}$ a necessary condition for $C_{\alpha}(X^n)$ to be a one-sided interval?
-(Note that the converse holds, i.e., monotonicity of the plausibility function implies $C_{\alpha}(X^n)$ is a one-sided interval.) \item[(VII')]Is the monotonicity of $M$ a necessary condition for the exact determination of $C_{\alpha}(Z^n)$? \item[(VIII')]Is (\ref{eq:property'}) a necessary condition for exact determination of $C_{\alpha}(Z^n)$?
-(Note that the converse is true: (\ref{eq:property'}) implies $C_{\alpha}(Z^n)$ is a one-sided interval; hence it implies the exact determination of $C_{\alpha}(Z^n)$.) \item[(IX')]Is monotonicity of the plausibility function $\pl_{z^n}$ a necessary condition for the exact determination of $C_{\alpha}(Z^n)$?
-(Note that the converse holds, i.e., monotonicity of the plausibility function implies $C_{\alpha}(X^n)$ is a one-sided interval; hence, it implies the exact determination of $C_{\alpha}(X^n)$.) \end{enumerate}
+\begin{enumerate} \item[(I')]Does monotonicity of the non-conformity measure $M$ imply (\ref{eq:property'})? \item[(II')]Does (\ref{eq:property'}) imply the monotonicity of $M$? \item[(III')]Is monotonicity of $M$ a necessary condition for $C_{\alpha}(X^n)$ to be an interval? \item[(IV')]Does the monotonicity of $M$ imply that the resulting conformal prediction region is an interval? \item[(V')]Is the monotonicity of $M$ a necessary condition for the exact determination of $C_{\alpha}(X^n)$? \item[(VI')]Is (\ref{eq:property'}) a necessary condition for $C_{\alpha}(X^n)$ to be an interval?
+(Note that the converse is true: (\ref{eq:property'}) implies $C_{\alpha}(X^n)$ is a one-sided interval). \item[(VII')]Is monotonicity of the plausibility function $\pl_{x^n}$ a necessary condition for $C_{\alpha}(X^n)$ to be a one-sided interval?
+(Note that the converse holds, i.e., monotonicity of the plausibility function implies $C_{\alpha}(X^n)$ is a one-sided interval.) \item[(VIII')]Is (\ref{eq:property'}) a necessary condition for exact determination of $C_{\alpha}(X^n)$?
+(Note that the converse is true: (\ref{eq:property'}) implies $C_{\alpha}(X^n)$ is a one-sided interval; hence it implies the exact determination of $C_{\alpha}(X^n)$.) \item[(IX')]Is monotonicity of the plausibility function $\pl_{x^n}$ a necessary condition for the exact determination of $C_{\alpha}(X^n)$?
+(Note that the converse holds, i.e., monotonicity of the plausibility function implies $C_{\alpha}(X^n)$ is a one-sided interval; hence, it implies the exact determination of $C_{\alpha}(X^n)$.)